 The Faux-Victorian house was built in King County, Seattle in 1892.
-Matt and Mary probably bought the home that same year due to rapid growth in the city’s population.
+Matt and Mary bought the home that same year due to the rapid growth in the city’s population.
 The photo, taken by the city for tax purposes, is from 1937 and shows the house still retaining all the decor meant to mimic the Victorian style.
 A later photo from 1956 shows all those decorative pieces removed, the ravages of the winter rains had taken a toll.
 At some point, a large addition was made, doubling the home’s interior floor space.
 Though very unrecognizable today, the home still stands.
 The address changed soon after the build to 427 – 25th Avenue South.

 After a decade in the Dakota Territories, the house must’ve felt like heaven with fireplaces on both floors and an indoor privy.
 But tragedy followed the couple.
 Floyd Mathew Roderick was born in early January of ’96 but died from infant cholera on August 7th that year.
 Mary wrote a letter to Matt at the camp telling him of their loss.
 I have little doubt the news urged Matt to pull off the robbery he had spoken of for months.
 Less than ninety days after Floyd’s passing, Matt was killed near Camp McKinney, BC in a botched attempt to follow him and recover the stolen gold hidden in the forest.
 Mary suffered a breakdown and for several years, the children were cared for by L.W.
 Bonney.
 Raymond died of Diptheria at a Catholic care home at age eleven.
 Only Trophy Leona survived to senior age and cared for her mother, never marrying.
 They shared the same apartment roughly two miles north of the house, as listed in a Federal census.